ngocnhatAI/chess/README.md

 # How to run a local server ?

-Open new terminal in VScode, run two commands below:
+Open a terminal or a Linux server and navigate to your desired directory

-'pip install -r requirements.txt'
+Requires dependencies listed in requirements.txt.
+Install using 'pip install -r requirements.txt'

+If it does not work try:
+'pip install django' ,
+'pip install chess' ,
+'pip install asgiref' ,
+'pip install sqlparse' ,
+'pip install typing_extensions' ,

-'python manage.py runserver'
+Run using 'python manage.py runserver' from root directory.

 # Cấu trúc cơ bản của web
 ChessWeb/chessWeb là file quản lí và deploy web